-Pool Resonance-How is the air around you?
+Pool Resonance - How is the air around you?

 Location: Hermann-Brill-Platz 2, Schwimmhalle, 99423 Weimar

-Set in a nearly century-old public pool in Weimar, Germany, “Pool Resonance” is a site-specific, participatory performance created by Joephy Sze Ting Wong that deals with the relationships between the human body, memory, water and space, and the individual within the collective.
-Using the human voice, breath, sound and synchronization, performers and the public move through the space in harmony with each other, interlacing their movements and voices in mutual awareness, creating a sonic environment that resonates with the essence of the collective and brings back echoes of the history embedded within the space.
+Set in a nearly century-old public pool in Weimar, Germany, “Pool Resonance” is a site-specific, participatory performance created by Joephy Sze Ting Wong that deals with the relationships between the human body, memory, water and space and the individual within the collective.
+Using the human voice, breath, sound and synchronisation, performers and the public move through the space in harmony with each other, interlacing their movements and voices in mutual awareness, creating a sonic environment that resonates with the essence of the collective and brings back echoes of the history embedded within the space.

-The current iteration of this piece, selected as a public component of the Bauhaus Centenary celebration in Weimar, the origin of the Bauhaus, is an evolution of a previous performance piece by Wong that focused on a guided meditation using parallel movements and the soothing properties of water to create a profound, shared moment between people.
-The performance created a space for the individual to look within themselves while also forming a strong connection with the greater collective through a mental and bodily experience.
+The current iteration of this piece, selected as a public component of the Bauhaus Centenary celebration in Weimar, the origin of the Bauhaus, is an evolution of a previous performance piece by Wong that is focused on a guided meditation using parallel movements and the soothing properties of water to create a profound, shared moment between people.
+The performance created a space for the individual to look within themselves whilst also forming a strong connection with the greater collective through a mental and bodily experience.